Bottom Line Up Front

 - Goals and risk tolerance make a difference in how aggressively you should invest.

-- Navy Federal Financial Group's financial advisors can help you build a well-rounded investment plan.1
+- Navy Federal Investment Services financial advisors can help you build a well-rounded investment plan.1

 It’s easy to get swept up in choosing investments based on hot trends or favorite brands.
 If your portfolio has a narrow focus, with investments concentrated heavily in certain sectors or industries, you’re more likely to experience financial loss if they perform poorly.
 That’s why building a diverse investment portfolio is always a smart move, no matter what’s happening in the stock market.
 Here are some ideas to help you create a well-rounded portfolio.